Speeding Up MCMC by Efficient Data Subsampling: Applications

+We follow \citet{bardenet2015markov} in setting the tuning parameters of the competing algorithms, with the following exceptions.
+First, we adapt during the burn-in phase to reach an acceptance probability of $\alpha=0.35$ (instead of $\alpha=0.50$), which is optimal for RWM with two parameters \citep{gelman1996efficient}.
+For the pseudo-marginals we use $\alpha=0.15$ as in the five parameter example in \citet{sherlock2013efficiency}.
+Second, the $p$-value of the $t$-test in the Austerity MH algorithm is set to $\epsilon=0.01$ (instead of $\epsilon=0.05$) to put the approximation error of the method on par with the other methods.
+Setting $\epsilon=0.05$ gives an unusably poor approximation (and also produces a much lower $\mathrm{RCT}$ than our methods).
+Additionally, the confidence sampler with proxies (from a Taylor series approximation with respect to $\theta$) requires that the third derivative can be bounded uniformly for every observation and any $\theta$.
+This bound is achieved by computing on a $\theta$-grid where the posterior mass is located (this extra computational cost is not included in the total cost here).

 Table \ref{tab:meanSamplingFrac} shows the mean of the sampling fraction over MCMC iterations.
-We note that both confidence samplers and Austerity M-H estimates the numerator and denominator in each iteration, and therefore require twice as many evaluations in a given iteration as MCMC (in some cases evaluations from the previous iteration can be reused).
-It is clear that our algorithms makes very efficient use of small subsample, especially the correlated pseudo-marginal.
+We note that both confidence samplers and the Austerity MH estimate the numerator and denominator in each iteration, and therefore require twice as many evaluations in a given iteration as MCMC (in some cases evaluations from the previous iteration can be reused).
+It is clear that our algorithms makes very efficient use of a small subsample, especially the block and correlated PM samplers.

-Figure \ref{fig:KDE_StandardAR} and \ref{fig:KDE_SteadyStateAR} show the marginal posteriors obtained by all the methods.
-Figure \ref{fig:AR_RED} displays the Relative Effective Draws (RED) with respect to MCMC without subsampling.
-First, we note that PMCMC and both confidence samplers obtain very accurate results in both examples.
-This is not true for Austerity M-H which has, as noted by \citet{bardenet2015markov}, a tempering effect due to the small subsamples taken.
-This tempering effect can be lowered by decreasing $\epsilon$, but at the cost of increasing the sampling fraction (which is already large here compared to PMCMC, see Table \ref{tab:meanSamplingFrac}).
-We tried $\epsilon=0.01$ for $\mathrm{M}_{1}$ and obtained a better approximation at the cost of computing (on average) the full dataset.
-Firefly Monte Carlo, although being an exact algorithm, is extremely inefficient, as also documented in \citet{bardenet2015markov}.

-For model $\text{M}_{1}$, our method with correlated subsamples results in about 4 times more effective draws than the confidence sampler with proxies and 29 times more than the standard MCMC.
-We note that Firefly Monte Carlo has a dramatically high IF, which explains its poor performance.

-Moving to model $\text{M}_{2}$, we see that even the confidence sampler with proxies breaks down and our algorithms, in particular the correlated case, still performs very well relative to all other methods.
-There are essentially two problems that the confidence sampler with proxies encounters in this model.
-First, the Taylor proxies are evaluated at a reference $\theta$ as discussed in Section \ref{sub:Efficient-proxies}.
-Since the posterior of $\mu$ is not concentrated we are therefore required to reevaluate the proxy often ($b=10$ in our example).
-Second, and a more serious limitation, is that the concentration bound requires bounding the remainder term in the Taylor series via the Taylor-Lagrange inequality.
-The bound obtained from the Taylor-Lagrange inequality can be quite rough, in which case the algorithm needs to take a very large subsample.
-For example, in model $\mathrm{M}_{1}$ and $\mathrm{M}_{2}$, the confidence sampler with proxies used the full dataset in $2.07\%$ and $99.7\%$ of the iterations, respectively.